 When it comes to Personal Training, a lot of qualified professionals find older adults coming to them to keep fit for a number of reasons.
-One growing reason that older adults keep fit is to help them stay mobile, but a lot of older people also keep fit to help combat signs of aging.
+One growing reason that older adults keep fit is to help them stay mobile, but a lot of older people also keep fit to help combat signs of ageing.

-When older adult clients come asking for help keeping fit and reducing the signs of aging, Personal Trainers can now offer more effective help as more research comes to light.
+When older adult clients come asking for help keeping fit and reducing the signs of ageing, Personal Trainers can now offer more effective help as more research comes to light.
 A recent study by the European Heart Journal by researchers from Leipzig University in Germany looked at the impact that certain exercises have on the strength of white blood cells; the main factor when it comes to ageing.

 The study looked at HIIT, endurance, and resistance training.
 During the study, 266 “previously inactive” volunteers were assigned one of the forms of exercise.
 Each participant carried out their form of exercise three times a week over a six month period, with analysis being carried out halfway through and at the end of the 6-month study.
 The researchers chose to do this as it allowed them to get a valid and reliable insight into how long each form of exercise took to begin making an impact.